Atchafalaya Basin: Hydrogeology

-In times of extreme flooding, the US Army Corps of Engineers may open the Morganza Spillway and other spillways to relieve pressure on levees and control structures along the Mississippi.
-On May 13, 2011, in the face of a rising Mississippi River that threatened to flood New Orleans and other heavily populated parts of Louisiana, the USACE ordered the Morganza Spillway opened for the first time since 1973.
+In times of extreme flooding, the US Army Corps of Engineers (USACE) may open the Morganza Spillway and other spillways to relieve pressure on levees and control structures along the Mississippi.
+On May 13, 2011, in the face of a rising Mississippi River that threatened to flood New Orleans and other heavily populated parts of Louisiana, USACE ordered the Morganza Spillway opened for the first time since 1973.
 This water floods the Atchafalaya Basin between the levees along the western and eastern limits of the Morganza and Atchafalaya basin floodways.